SERIES > Innocent Devil's Harem

 I’d only met her once

-briefly when she visited the house a few weeks ago, but I quickly excused
+briefly when she visited our house a handful of weeks ago, but I quickly

 Gabriella had red hair,